ryanchynoweth44/DatabricksContent/walkthrough/03_TrainMachineLearningModel.md

     mount_point = "/mnt/" + account_name + "/" + container_name,
     extra_configs = {"fs.azure.account.key."+account_name+".blob.core.windows.net": account_key})
     ```
 1. Test your connection to the blob container by running the following command in your python notebook.
-It should list all the files available in the container.
+It should list all the files available in the container, which should just be the dataset you uploaded previously.
     ```python
     dbutils.fs.ls("/mnt/" + account_name + "/" + container_name)
     ```

 ## Train a Model
 In order to make streaming predictions on data we will need to first train a model to transform and predict the data.
 We will be using  ML Pipelines to train and predict streaming data.
 A Pipeline is a sequence of stages, where each stage is either a transformation or a model estimator.
 These stages are run in order, and the input DataFrame is transformed as it passes through each stage.
 For transformation stage, the transform() method is called on the DataFrame, and for each estimator the fit() method is called.
-This allows us to box up our data transformations into a single line of code to make predictions on a stream.
+This allows us to box up our data transformations into a single line of code to easily make predictions on a stream.

 1. In your Azure Databricks workspace create a scala notebook called "TrainModel".